gromacs/gromacs/docs/web-manual/references.rst

    <div id="ref-Hess2002a">

-———.
+---.
 2002b.
-“Determining the Shear Viscosity of Model Liquids from Molecular Dynamics.” *J. Chem.
-Phys.* 116: 209–17.
+"Determining the Shear Viscosity of Model Liquids from Molecular Dynamics." *J. Chem.
+Phys.* 116: 209-17.

 .. raw:: html